FAQ & Info

 General Questions

-How many different morphs are their?
+How many different morphs are there?

 Here is a list of many, but I'm sure not all.
 These are the basic morphs used to create the higher end or super forms of each gene.